hnky/aiml40/readme.md

 ## Your workspace is now ready to run the demos.

+> you may need to refresh the 'Notebooks' screen to see changes

 ### Demo 1 - ABSA
 - Under "Notebooks" open the folder absa/notebooks
 - click on 'absa.ipynb'